 An arm lift, or brachioplasty, is a surgical procedure that:

-An arm lift is a cosmetic procedure, which is not paid for by insurance.
-In general, a brachioplasty costs $7657.
-The price includes the surgeon’s fee, the facility fee at the Theda Care Surgery Center, and anesthesia.
-The pricing is subject to change, and will change if the surgery is done at another facility, and if there are unique circumstances surrounding the surgery, etc.
+Insurance does not cover an arm lift, which is a cosmetic procedure.
+In general, the costs of a brachioplasty ranges from $7500 to $9000 depending on the amount of correction needed.
+This includes the surgeon’s fee, the facility fee at the Theda Care Surgery Center, and anesthesia.
+However, the pricing is subject to change, and will change if the surgery is done at another facility, or if there are unique circumstances surrounding the surgery, etc.

 In general, arm lift candidates include:

 The incision length and pattern during arm lift surgery depend on the amount and location of excess skin to be removed, as well as the best judgment of the plastic surgeon.
-Incisions are generally placed on the inside of the arm or on the back of the arm, depending on the surgeon’s preference, and may extend from the underarm (axilla) to just above the elbow.
+We generally place the incisions on the inside of the arm or on the back of the arm, and may extend the incisions from the underarm (axilla) to just above the elbow.

 Dr. David Janssen and Dr. William Doubek combine experience, refined surgical techniques, and artistry to produce beautiful results for their plastic and reconstructive surgery patients.

-In preparing for a brachioplasty, patients may be asked to:
+In preparing for a brachioplasty, we may ask patients to:

-Patients will be told of the risks of the surgery, and will sign consent forms to ensure that they fully understand the procedure.
+We will tell patients the risks of the surgery, and patients will need to sign consent forms to ensure that they fully understand the procedure.
 Brachioplasty risks include:

 We love to see the smiles on our patients' faces when they look and feel their best.
 See the results for yourself.Photo Gallery Request a Consultation

-During a brachioplasty consultation, patients should be prepared to discuss:
+During a brachioplasty consultation, prepare to discuss with the doctors:

 The plastic surgeon will also: